-Scope 3: Indirect emissions associated with controllable purchased power1 for resale to endusers; customer consumption of distributed natural gas; and Entergy employee commuting.
+Scope 3: Indirect emissions associated with controllable purchased power for resale to endusers; customer consumption of distributed natural gas; and Entergy employee commuting.

 The GHG emissions associated with all electricity consumed in the operation of Entergy's generation facilities and in Entergy's various administrative and commercial buildings and operations, in the regulated service territory, are accounted for in the Scope 1 direct emissions from stationary combustion.
 In addition, emissions associated with line losses through electric power T&D systems are also captured in the Scope 1 emissions associated with stationary combustion.
 The GHG emissions associated with the full life cycle of the various fuel sources consumed through Entergy's business operations are not included in the inventory.
-In line with the 2013 through 2017 inventories and Entergy's utility generation portfolio, as described on the company's website2, emissions associated with Louisiana Station Plant 1 are also not included in the 2018 inventory, as this plant generates electricity for the sole use of ExxonMobil under a long-term lease agreement.
+In line with the 2013 through 2019 inventories and Entergy's utility generation portfolio, as described on the company's website, emissions associated with Louisiana Station Plant 1 are also not included in the 2020 inventory, as this plant generates electricity for the sole use of ExxonMobil under a long-term lease agreement.
+Also, Harrison County and NISCO (Nelson Industrial Steam Company)

-2 "Entergy Corporation and Subsidiaries 2017 Annual Report"; and "Entergy Statistical Report and Investor Guide 2017".
+&lt;sup>2 "Entergy Corporation and Subsidiaries 2019 Annual Report"; and "Entergy Statistical Report and Investor Guide 2019".

-1 Controllable purchased power is defined as power for which the originating source (generating plant) is known and for which Entergy has made a direct buying decision.
+&lt;sup>1 Controllable purchased power is defined as power for which the originating source (generating plant) is known and for which Entergy has made a direct buying decision.